Locations:

 What medical tests are likely with this symptom?

-The ankle-brachial index (ABI) test measures and compares the blood pressure in your ankle and your arm.
-If the ankle pressure reading is lower than the arm reading by a wide enough margin, that may mean you have claudication in one or both legs.
+• Ankle-brachial index (ABI) test: This measures and compares the blood pressure in your ankle and your arm.
+A large difference between the two may mean you have claudication in your legs.

 Advertisement